cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

 Reponse Body:

-Same as /flights/:id, but returns an array of flights in "data" per JSON:API spec.
+Same as /flights/:id, but returns an array of flight objects in "data" per JSON:API spec.

 ### /flights/:id